-*** The Town of Hampton is currently undergoing a revaluation.
+*** The Town of Hampton 2019 Revaluations is complete ***

 PLEASE NOTE: THESE DOCUMENTS ARE SEARCHABLE.
 Hit CTRL + F at the same time.
 A small search box will then appear in the upper right hand corner of your window.
 If you should search a name or street of which there are multiples, you can use the arrows to the right of the search box to move to the next search field meeting your criteria.